lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     :alt: energy of the CNT with time - lammps molecular dynamics
     :class: only-light

+..  container:: figurelegend

+    Figure: Evolution of the total energy of the system with time.
+    The CNT starts deforming at :math:`t = 5\,\text{ps}`.

 .. container:: justify

-    One can also have a look at the CNT before and after deformation by opening the *dump.lammpstrj* file with VMD:
+    As always, is it important to control that the simulation behaved as expected by opening the *dump.lammpstrj* file with VMD.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/colored-edge-def-dark.png
     :alt: CNT in graphene in vacuum image VMD before and after deformation
     :class: only-dark

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/colored-edge-def-light.png
     :alt: CNT in graphene in vacuum image VMD before and after deformation
     :class: only-light

+..  container:: figurelegend

+    Figure: CNT before (top) and after (bottom) deformation.
+See the corresponding |unbreakable_cnt_video|.

+.. |unbreakable_cnt_video| raw:: html

+    <a href="https://youtu.be/S05nzreQR18" target="_blank">video</a>

 Breakable bonds
 ===============